qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Feeds

-## Relying Party
+## Client

 ### Request for feed

-A Relying Party uses this [Connection Feeds Endpoint]-call to initiate a feed, see [Request for feed request].
+A client uses this [Connection Feeds Endpoint]-call to initiate a feed, see [Request for feed request].
 Optionally, a body parameter can be included in the 'input'-member of the body json object as a base64-encoded byte array.

 The request returns an inactive feed, the status of which can be monitored using [List feeds].